 Newark Liberty International Airport is the first port of call for many of New York’s Visitors and getting to and from the Airport is one of the first and last problems to solve.
-Fortunately there are plenty of different options for transportation from Newark Airport to Manhattan.
+Fortunately, there are plenty of different options for transportation from Newark Airport to Manhattan.
 There are good choices for every type of person and budget Here are some of your options

 AirTrain + New Jersey Transit Train

-For us Its not a big deal as we are fit and healthy but for anyone a little less physically able you may not want to be humping 20+kg up steps.
+For us, It’s not a big deal as we are fit and healthy but for anyone a little less physically able you may not want to be humping 20+kg up steps.
 Or you may just not want to and are willing to pay for the convenience of not having to.

 Top Tip: Remember DON’T get off at New Jersey Penn Station, You need the next stop New York Penn Station.
 You will have quite a walk (and Swim) if you get off the station before!

-Again the Shuttle services are road based and at the mercy of New York’s Traffic.
+Again the Shuttle services are road-based and at the mercy of New York’s Traffic.

 And we might have mentioned the New York Traffic…Good Luck with that!
-I would only recommend this option should you wish to Use New York as the First part of a Road Trip or plan on driving somewhere else.
-If its solely a New York Trip I just wouldn’t consider a car at all.
+We would only recommend this option should you wish to Use New York as the First part of a Road Trip or plan on driving somewhere else.
+If it’s solely a New York Trip I just wouldn’t consider a rental car at all.
 And even if we were leaving the city after a few days, maybe for an East Coast Road Trip, then we would only hire the car on the day we left!

 While Getting to your hotel can be quite a chore after a long tiring flight.
-These options should offer you a cost effective easy way to get into the city from Newark.
-While the New Jersey Transit Train is one of the cheapest and the quickest it does lack the convenience of the Road options.
-Shuttles are great for the budget conscious while a Car service is a great way for those who want the best hassle free solution.
-Taxi’s Are really only for someone who can’t be bothered to look into other options.
-But they are easy and convenient!
+These options should offer you a cost-effective easy way to get into the city from Newark.
+While the New Jersey Transit Train is one of the cheapest and the quickest it does lack the convenience of the Road based options, however, the speed aspect is really the clincher for us, we are just so keen to get into the city the super-fast direct Rail link is a godsend, and even at rush hour getting back to the airport is a breeze.

 I hope you find this guide useful and helps you kick off your stay the right way.
 Please comment below if you have any experience of Getting from Newark Airport or if you have any further questions, Just leave Us a comment and we will be sure to get back to you.